klausbreyer/post-half-life-wp-plugin/readme.txt

 == Screenshots ==

-1. The
-2. This is the second screen shot
+1. The Dashboard with the number of visits in a given timespan.

 == Changelog ==